galbismallz/voracious-kimchi/README.md

 **Project Story**: This is the second run we've done with the FCC Speedrun (currently ongoing).
 For this run, there's around 80 people Speedrunnin' through the FreeCodeCamp projects!

 **Publication(s)** <br>
+Here's the [FCC Speedrun publication](https://medium.com/chingu-fcc-speedrun), where you can find articles of people doing the most recent Speedrun (started last week).

 **Project Leads**: Challenge designed by @p1xt